Pat Patterson (coach): Education

 Patterson was born in Delhi in Richland Parish in northeastern Louisiana.
 He graduated from Louisiana Tech in 1958, playing football and baseball under legendary Bulldog coaches Joe Aillet and Berry Hinton.
-He earned four football letters and two baseball letters and went on to earn his master’s degree from the University of Mississippi ("Ole Miss") in 1961.
+He earned four football letters and two baseball letters and went on to earn his master's degree from the University of Mississippi ("Ole Miss") in 1961.

 Coaching career

 He began his coaching career in 1958 at Ouachita Parish High School in Monroe and took a job at C.E.
 Byrd High School in Shreveport in 1963 before he joined the Louisiana Tech athletic department in 1967 as an assistant football coach.

 Patterson would serve as both assistant football- and head baseball coach at Tech from 1968 to 1978 and as head baseball coach only until 1990.
 He subsequently oversaw one more football game, having served as interim coach in 1979, when the Bulldogs posted a 13-10 win over local rival Northeast Louisiana University, now known as the University of Louisiana at Monroe, in his only game as head coach.

 As head coach, Patterson was named the District VI Coach of the Year in 1974.
 He led Louisiana Tech to seven National Collegiate Athletic Association Tournament appearances during his coaching tenure, the last in 1987.
 In 1974, Patterson led the Bulldogs to within one game from the College World Series.

-Patterson served for several years as Tech’s associate athletic director following his retirement in 1990.
+Patterson served for several years as Tech's associate athletic director following his retirement in 1990.
 In that capacity, he oversaw the eligibility of athletes and monitored NCAA compliance.
-On three occasions, he was asked to step in as the university’s interim athletic director.
+On three occasions, he was asked to step in as the university's interim athletic director.

 He is a member of the Louisiana Tech Athletic Hall of Fame.
 A large poster of Patterson hangs on the outfield wall of Louisiana Tech's baseball stadium.

-Murder-suicide

-According to police reports, Patterson was overcome with grief for his wife, the former Glenda Bates (born ca. 1936), an Alzheimer's patient at the Arbor House assisted-care facility near Ruston.
-He went into the building on October 11, shot Mrs. Patterson to death, and then turned the gun on himself.
-Lincoln Parish Sheriff Mike Stone said that no one else was attacked in the commission of the crime.